Student Code of Conduct & B.I.T.

 Academic Misbehavior is defined in the Code as "Any activity which tends to compromise the academic integrity of the institution or subvert the education process".
 Examples of academic misbehavior include, but are not limited to:

 - enlisting the assistance of a substitute in the taking of examinations;

 - violation of course rules as contained in the course syllabus or other written information provided to the student.

-When a student has been alleged to have engaged in “Academic Misbehavior”, the appropriate faculty member in the college/school should initiate charges against that student under the Student Code of Conduct.
-This can be done by contacting the University’s Student Conduct Officer in the Dean of Students Office at 577-1010 or email@example.com.
+When a student has been alleged to have engaged in "Academic Misbehavior", the appropriate faculty member in the college/school can downgrade the student pursuant to Section 10.1 (A) of the Code, without the necessity of filing a charge.
+In taking this step, the faculty member must follow the notification procedures and appeal procedures specified in Section 10.1 (A).
+For guidance on using 10.1(A), please seek guidance from the University's Student Conduct Officer in the Dean of Students Office at 577-1010 or at firstname.lastname@example.org.

 Non-Academic Misbehavior is set forth in the Code under Section 4.0 Prohibited Conduct.
 It includes, but is not limited to, the following general categories:

 - furnishing false Information (such as submitting a false transcript or a fraudulent doctor's note to avoid academic assignments; lying to an employee of the University; OneCard fraud or mispresentation of student status);

 - disorderly behavior;